locka99/cpp-to-rust-book/features_of_rust/types.md

 While `int` is unlikely to fail for most loops in a modern compiler supporting ILP32 or greater, it is still technically wrong.
 In a LP32 data model incrementing 32767 by one would become -32768 so this loop would never terminate if `s.size()` was a value greater than that.

+But look again at this snippet.
+What if the file read by `read_file()` is outside of our control.
+What if someone deliberately or accidentally feeds us a file so large that our loop will fail trying to iterate over it?
+In doing so our code is hopelessly broken.

 This loop should be using the same type returned from `string::size()` which is an opaque unsigned integer type called `size_type`.
 This is usually a typedef for `std::size_t` but not necessarily.
 Thus we have a type mismatch.
-A `string` has an iterator which could be used instead but if you need the index for some reason, but it can messy:
+A `string` has an iterator which could be used instead but perhaps you need the index for some reason, but it can messy:

 ```c++
 string s = read_file();